IBM/generate-insights-from-multiple-data-sources/Troubleshooting.md

 I'll give you two ways to tackle this issue:

-(i) Manually change by disabling `Detect Data Types` while uploading.
+(i) Manually change by disabling `Detect data types` while uploading.

-In our case the we have to change the column names from,
+In our case, we have to change the column names from,

  ```
  TYPES_OF_WATCHES to TYPES OF WATCHES